yuzhou8787/bdls/README.md

 problems, such as DoS attacks, as well as the deadlock problem caused by unreliable p2p/broadcast channels.
-These problems are all very relevant to existing realistic open network scenarios, and are the focus of extensive work in improving Internet security, but it is an area largely ignored by most in mainstream BFT protocol design.
+These problems are all very relevant to existing realistic open network scenarios, and are the focus of extensive work in improving Internet security, but it is an area largely ignored by most in mainstream BFT protocol design.(Paper: https://eprint.iacr.org/2019/1460.pdf)

 For this library, to make the runtime behavior of consensus algorithm predictable as function: y = f(x, t), where 'x' is the message it received, and 't' is the time while being called,